Khemz-Developer/React-Native-E-commerce-App/README.md

 # React Native E-commerce Application

-This is an e-commerce application built with React Native and Expo.
-The app allows users to browse products, view product details, add items to the cart, and manage their cart.
+This is an e-commerce application task built with React Native and Expo.

 ## Features